 Owning a Fancy Dinner on Saigon River Cruise

-This activity is a perfect fit for a couple of travellers or families seeking a cozy and romantic dining ambiance.
+This activity is a perfect fit for a couple of travelers or families seeking a cozy and romantic dining ambiance.
 Sundown and the lights are on you and your significant other stream down the calm current of Saigon River in a high-end dining cruise.
 All the honking and hustle from the main streets are left stranded.
-With sumptuous feast and live jazz performances, you are offered a gorgeous night by a set of fancy meals and aromatic settings.
+With a sumptuous feast and live jazz performances, you are offered a gorgeous night by a set of fancy meals and aromatic settings.
 Bonsai River Cruise and Les Rives are the two best-rated options to consider if you’re looking for one.

 Dine in the Dark